brillout/wildcard-api/readme.md

 });
 ~~~

-Instead, you should define permissions.
-For example:
+Instead, you should define permissions, such as:
 ~~~js
 // Node.js server